cheeweeng/data_wrangling_MySQL/README.md

 <img src="https://github.com/user-attachments/assets/b00fbf66-8850-433a-9cf7-cb45734cbfa5" alt="Image" style="display: block; margin-bottom: 15px;">
 <div></div>

-## Optimise the table for efficient storage
+##cOptimise the table for efficient storage

 The DESCRIBE TMA_data_labelled statement must be run separately from the ALTER TABLE query and the result is as follows:
 <img src="https://github.com/user-attachments/assets/c5f00572-2aba-4694-b85b-e52ab99fb37c" alt="Image" style="margin-right: 15px;">

-The ALTER TABLE statement was used to modify the data type in order to save storage space while not losing any information.
+<div>The ALTER TABLE statement was used to modify the data type in order to save storage space while not losing any information.</div>
-The valid values in column ‘org’ are ‘Org A’ to ‘Org D’, the maximum length is 5.
-Hence, using VARCHAR(5) is optimal
+<div>The valid values in column ‘org’ are ‘Org A’ to ‘Org D’, the maximum length is 5.
+Hence, using VARCHAR(5) is optimal</div>
-The valid values in column ‘dept’ are ‘Dept 1 to ‘Dept 3’, the maximum length is 6.
-Hence, using VARCHAR(6) is optimal
+<div>The valid values in column ‘dept’ are ‘Dept 1 to ‘Dept 3’, the maximum length is 6.
+Hence, using VARCHAR(6) is optimal</div>
-The valid values in column ‘subsidy’ are ‘Y’ and ‘N’. using CHAR(1) is more storage-efficient than VARCHAR for single-character field.
+<div>The valid values in column ‘subsidy’ are ‘Y’ and ‘N’. using CHAR(1) is more storage-efficient than VARCHAR for single-character field.</div>
-For the ‘age’ variable, tinyint UNSIGNED was used as UNSIGNED ensures that it only holds non-negative values.
-In the data dictionary, the valid values of age variable are “any integer greater than zero”.
+<div>For the ‘age’ variable, tinyint UNSIGNED was used as UNSIGNED ensures that it only holds non-negative values.
+  In the data dictionary, the valid values of age variable are “any integer greater than zero”.</div>
-The caldate variable is assigned the DATE type.
+<div>The caldate variable is assigned the DATE type.</div>
-The valid values in column ‘gender’ are ‘M’ and ‘F’. hence, using CHAR(1) is more storage-efficient than VARCHAR for single-character field.
+<div>The valid values in column ‘gender’ are ‘M’ and ‘F’. hence, using CHAR(1) is more storage-efficient than VARCHAR for single-character field.</div>
-In the ‘coordinated’ variable, the maximum length of the valid values is ‘Sometimes’, which is 9 characters, hence VARCHAR(9) was applied.
+<div>In the ‘coordinated’ variable, the maximum length of the valid values is ‘Sometimes’, which is 9 characters, hence VARCHAR(9) was applied.</div>
-In the ‘similarity_to_ideal’ variable, the maximum length of the valid values is ‘Unsure’, which is 6 characters, hence VARCHAR(6) was applied.
+<div>In the ‘similarity_to_ideal’ variable, the maximum length of the valid values is ‘Unsure’, which is 6 characters, hence VARCHAR(6) was applied.</div>
-For the ‘willingness_to_recommend’ variable, the maximum length of the valid values is ‘Definitely Yes’, which is 14 characters, hence VARCHAR(14) was applied.
+<div>For the ‘willingness_to_recommend’ variable, the maximum length of the valid values is ‘Definitely Yes’, which is 14 characters, hence VARCHAR(14) was applied.</div>

 ## 📊 Summary Tables
 Two summary tables are generated using GROUP BY queries to explore relationships, each table is accompanied by a brief interpretation in the main report.